ZZH-jacob/diff-gaussian-rasterization/README.md

 Used as the rasterization engine for the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
 If you can make use of it in your own research, please be so kind to cite us.

 it renders alpha and image id.

+inorder to get bigger NUM_OBJECTS , i reduce the size of block(16->8)